 Now faith is the substance of things hoped for, the evidence of things not seen.
 Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.

-Hebrew 11 details the faith of Biblical luminaries such as Abel, Enoch, Noah, Abraham, Sara, Isaac, Jacob, Joseph, Moses, Rahab, David, the prophets, and even the wandering children of Israel.
-Believing these people had great faith requires even more faith because none of them exist outside of the pages of Christian Bible.
+Hebrews 11 details the faith of Biblical luminaries such as Abel, Enoch, Noah, Abraham, Sara, Isaac, Jacob, Joseph, Moses, Rahab, David, the prophets, and even the wandering children of Israel.
+Believing these people had great faith requires even more faith because none of them exist outside of the pages of the Christian Bible.
 Hebrews 11 goes on to detail what these people of faith supposedly faced as earthly voices of the one true God:

 Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions.
 Quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of the aliens.
 Women received their dead raised to life again: and others were tortured, not accepting deliverance; that they might obtain a better resurrection: And others had trial of cruel mockings and scourgings, yea, moreover of bonds and imprisonment: They were stoned, they were sawn asunder, were tempted, were slain with the sword: they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented; (Of whom the world was not worthy:) they wandered in deserts, and in mountains, and in dens and caves of the earth.

-I say supposedly, because there’s no evidence outside of the Bible for these things actually happening.
+I say “supposedly” because there’s no evidence outside of the Bible for these things actually happening.
 Believing them to be true requires faith.
 And that’s the essence of faith: believing without evidence.
 Now intellectuals among the faithful love to argue that their faith is reasonable, but I find their arguments unpersuasive.
 Is it reasonable to believe a man who was cruelly executed on a Roman cross resurrected himself from the dead three days later?
 Is it reasonable to believe that this same man was born of a virgin, turned water into wine, walked on water, walked through walls, teleported out of the midst of a crowd, healed blindness with spit and dirt, and fed thousands of people with a few loaves of bread and even fewer fish?
 Of course not.
 Believing these things to be true requires faith, a faith that rejects what we know objectively to be true.
-We know that virgins don’t have babies, water can’t be turned into wine (though my wife wishes this were true), people can’t walk on water or walk through walls, blindness can’t be healed through spit and dirt, and it’s impossible to feed five thousand men, and an unspecified number of women and children with five loaves of Wonder Bread and two perch filet.
+We know that virgins don’t have babies, water can’t be turned into wine (though my wife wishes this were true), people can’t walk on water or walk through walls, blindness can’t be healed through spit and dirt, and it’s impossible to feed five thousand men, and an unspecified number of women and children with five loaves of Wonder Bread and two perch filets.
 (Now, Jesus teleporting out of a crowd without being seen; that’s possible.
 SYFY channel, people.
 It’s all real.)